-The larval form of the wheat flour beetle is safe for human consumption, the European Union food surveillance body said on Wednesday.
+The larval shape of the mealworm beetle is safe for human consumption, the European Union food surveillance body said on Wednesday.

 Photographer: Cyril Marcilhacy / Bloomberg